Optimizing Large Model Training through Overlapped Activation Recomputation: Recomputation Scheduling

 where $CTime_1$ and $CTime_2$ represent two forward communication time, and $CTime_3$ and $CTime_4$ represent two backward communication time, respectively.

 \textbf{Memory constraints.} We need to ensure the peak memory usage is smaller than the GPU memory size ($M_{budget}$).
 Since unnecessary tensors are gradually released during backward propagation, the peak memory usage occurs before the first backward propagation begins~\cite{AntMan-OSDI20}.
 Therefore, we define the peak memory usage as Equation~\ref{eq:cons15}.
-Specifically, the peak memory comprises the fixed memory ($M_{static}$) used for storing static data (e.g., model states, gradients, and optimizers), tensors ($M_{fwd}$) residing in the GPU after forward propagations before the first backward propagation, tensors generated during the forward communication ($M_{fwd\_comm}$), and reserved memory ($M_{delta}$).
+Specifically, the peak memory comprises the fixed memory ($M_{static}$), tensors ($M_{fwd}$) residing in the GPU after forward propagations before the first backward propagation, and tensors generated during the forward communication ($M_{fwd\_comm}$).

-$M_{fwd}$ is formulated in Equation~\ref{eq:cons16}, where $N_{layer}$ denotes the number of transformer layers in the DNN model, and $N_{batch}$ represents the number of forward pass before the first backward propagation (e.g., in Figure~\ref{fig:heuristic}, Stage0 has 4 forward passes).
-We define the output of $OP_n$ stored in GPU as the checkpoint, as shown in Equation~\ref{eq:cons_ckpt}.
+$M_{fwd}$ is formulated in Equation~\ref{eq:cons16}, where $N_{layer}$ denotes the number of transformer layers in the DNN model, and $N_{batch}$ represents the number of forward pass before the first backward propagation (e.g., Stage0 has 4 forward passes in Figure~\ref{fig:pp}).
+We define $S_{n} = 1$ to store the output of $OP_n$ in GPU as the checkpoint.

-In our design, we do not overlap recomputation during the communication process in warm-up due to the lack of recomputation operations during this phase.
-Therefore, we only need to calculate the size of data generated during forward communication for one forward batch in steady phase:
+In our design, recomputation is not overlapped with communication during the \emph{warm-up} phase, as no recomputation operations occur in this phase.
+Therefore, we only calculate the size of data generated during forward communication for a single forward batch in the \emph{steady} phase:

 {

 }